 What Happens Next?

 You are considered the Claimant in this process.
 The AAA will send a letter to the insurance company, informing the claims representative that an arbitration has been initiated by Claimant.
-The insurance company is billed for the appropriate administrative fee ($130).
+The insurance company is billed for the appropriate administrative fee ($200).
 The AAA then sends a list of four randomly selected qualified arbitrators to the parties.
-Each party may cross off one of the arbitrators and put the remaining three in order of preference.
+Each party may cross off one of the arbitrators listed and rank the remaining three in order of preference.
 The AAA will invite the most acceptable arbitrator to serve on the case.
 The arbitrator is bound by the Code of Ethics to disclose any relationships which might indicate bias or a conflict of interest in the case.
 A copy of any disclosure made by the arbitrator is sent to each of the parties.
-If the arbitrator accepts the appointment, the parties are notified, and calendars circulated.
-A hearing is scheduled in accordance with the Rules, using the most mutually agreeable date based upon calendars submitted by us as the Claimant’s attorney, the insurance company, and the arbitrator.
+If the arbitrator accepts the appointment, the parties are notified, and availability is submitted for scheduling.
+A hearing is scheduled in accordance with the Rules, using the most mutually agreeable date based upon availability submitted by us, the insurance company’s attorney, and the arbitrator.

 How Long Do We Wait?

 The arbitration date will usually be scheduled within four to six months from the date of filing.
 This is to give both sides an opportunity to gather information and prepare for the hearing.
 This process is usually much quicker than filing a lawsuit which in the metro area can take one to two years to come up for trial.